AugurProject/augur-core/README.md

 	so you can't vote anymore on the next period, so instead the events get pushed up to next vote period provided stuff has expired, currentVotePeriod is incremented, and people try to vote again (if we're still so behind, checkQuorem again, etc.)

+	what if we have 3-4 cycles in a row of 10 events getting pushed back --- market would already be closed even though events up to be decided on for a while yet never decided --- technically this is a stalled branch and market should be open no?